chiral-carbon/rj722.github.io/_posts/2019-05-22-freedom-of-speech.md

 {% marginfigure 'mf-id-modi15' 'https://imagesvc.timeincapp.com/v3/mm/image?url=https%3A%2F%2Ftimedotcom.files.wordpress.com%2F2015%2F05%2Findia-final.jpg&w=800&c=sc&poi=face&q=85' 'Modi, now Prime Minister, appeared once again on the cover page of TIME.
 This time, it said `Why Modi Matters`' %}

 And again in 2015, Modi was featured, this time as the Prime Minister.
-The tag line said "Why Modi Matters" depicting positivity about Modi government.
+The tag line said "Why Modi Matters" depicting Modi government positively.

-Apart from this, he was also rewarded a place in the list of The 100 most influential People by (yes, you guessed it right TIME in 2014, 2015 and 2017 editions.
+Apart from this, he was also rewarded a place in the list of "The 100 Most Influential People" by (yes, you guessed it right) TIME in 2014, 2015 and 2017 editions.

 Up until now, all in favour, all good - Lo and behold, TIME magazine is the best